Microsoft To Do

 Microsoft To Do: the company

-The app is built by Microsoft itself and is now firmly embedded in the Microsoft 365 ecosystem.
+The app is built by Microsoft itself and is now firmly anchored in the Microsoft 365 ecosystem.
 You’ll find To Do in Outlook, Teams, and even in your Windows taskbar.
 It’s clear that Microsoft takes the app seriously as part of their productivity suite.

 What stands out: Microsoft To Do remains completely free for personal use.
 You only need a Microsoft account, and you probably already have one if you use Outlook, OneDrive, or Xbox.
-For business use, To Do is included with Microsoft 365 subscriptions at no extra cost.
+For business use, To Do is included with Microsoft 365 subscriptions, at no extra cost.

 Who is Microsoft To Do for?